MossWoodMetrics/MossWoodMetrics.github.io/contents/home.md

 We tackle the challenges that hinder scientific research and factual reporting.
 We aim to address issues like project reproducability, transparency, bias, limited data (underpowered studies), and quality control.

 Underpowered studies and research bias are well-documented issues in academia.
-Additionally, there is  reproducability crises, with many studies either never being repdroduced, snd others not being possible to reproducs.
-Further scientists and researchers are tired,and are losing in existing peer review system and structure.
+Additionally, there is  reproducability crises, with many studies either never being repdroduced, and others not being possible to reproduce.
+Further, scientists and researchers are tired, and are losing faith in the existing peer review system and structure.

 ### FluidFindings proposes an alternative approach: